Reimagining Moonee Ponds Creek

 This exciting project springs from a $5million grant awarded to the Chain of Ponds Collaboration as part of the Government's Building Works program - getting thousands of people back to work as we recover from the coronavirus pandemic.

-Partners include Melbourne Water, Department of Environment, Land, Water and Planning (DELWP), Moreland City Council and Moonee Valley City Council.
-The project area includes a 700 m section of the creek in Strathmore/Oak Park.
+Partners include Melbourne Water, Department of Environment, Land, Water and Planning (DELWP), Merri-bek Council and Moonee Valley Council.
+The project area includes a 400 m section of the creek in Strathmore/Oak Park.
 It will deliver a range of benefits including increased pedestrian access points, connectivity and recreational facilities, as well as increased community use of a linear park along the creek.

 The project aims to achieve lasting social, environmental and community outcomes that will provide inspiration for future sections of the creek to be transformed.